 Research group of microbiome

-PI: Elin Org, PhD (Biomedicine, University of Tartu), Professor
+PI: Elin Org, PhD, Professor of microbiomics

 Elin Org earned her PhD degree in molecular biomedicine from the University of Tartu, Estonia.
-Between 2011-2015 she carried out postdoctoral research at the University of California, in Los Angeles (UCLA) in the research group of prof. Aldons J. Lusis.
+Between 2011 and 2015, she carried out postdoctoral research at the University of California in Los Angeles (UCLA) in the research group of Prof. Aldons J. Lusis.
 In 2013, Elin was awarded a Marie Curie International Outgoing Fellowship.
-In 2015, she returned to Estonia, where she established a new research group at the Institute of Genomics of the University of Tartu with the support of the EMBO installation and the Estonian Research Council starting grants.
-She established the Estonian Microbiome Cohort (EstMB), which is a nation-wide initiative that includes stool and oral samples for over 2500 participants of the Estonian Biobank cohort, supplemented by regular linkings to national registries and hospital databases.
+In 2015, she returned to Estonia, where she established a research group at the Institute of Genomics of the University of Tartu with the support of the EMBO installation and the Estonian Research Council starting grants.
+In 2020, she became a member of the AcademiaNet, a portal for top female researchers.
+She belongs to the most highly cited scientists in 2022-2024, according to Clarivate Analytics.

 Reidar Anderson